godotengine/godot-docs/tutorials/misc/pausing_games.rst

         ((Control)GetNode("pause_popup")).Show();
     }

-To remove the pause, just do the opposite when the pause screen is
+To remove the pause, do the opposite when the pause screen is
 closed:

 .. tabs::